HomeDev GuideAPI Reference

 Important

 Do not skip this step!
-If you do, assets are stored locally, and will not deploy properly to the Azure BLOB storage.
+If you do, assets are stored locally and do not deploy properly to the Azure BLOB storage.

 <blob defaultProvider="azureblobs">